 In 2013, the French Competition Authority ("FCA") commenced an investigation of appliance manufacturers and retailers in France, including Whirlpool and Indesit.
-The FCA investigation was split into two parts, and in December 2018, we finalized settlement with the FCA on the first part for a total fine of \in 102 million, with \in 56 million attributable to Whirlpool's France business and \in 46 million attributable to Indesit's France business.
-Payment of final amounts were made in 2019, including payment by Indesit's previous owners of \in 17 million out of escrow to the Company.
+The FCA investigation was split into two parts, and in December 2018, we finalized a settlement with the FCA on the first part of the investigation.
 The second part of the FCA investigation, which is expected to focus primarily on manufacturer interactions with retailers, is ongoing.
 The Company is cooperating with this investigation.